pyrrho314/recipesystem/README.md

     drwxrwxr-x   4 craiga craiga  4096 Sep  5 16:53 recipe_kits/
     drwxrwxr-x   5 craiga craiga  4096 Sep  5 16:50 recipesystem/

 The recipe execution and other commands must be added to the path.
+Edit your `.bashrc` or equivalent with the following exports.
 This is especially true since some of the commands need to be able to run each other. **Note, `/home/craiga/nrm_demo` should be changed to your installation location**.

     export PATH=**/home/craiga/nrm_demo/**recipesystem/trunk/astrodata/scripts:$PATH